andygibson/datavalve/samples/wicketDemo/readme.txt

 Wicket Mega Demo
 ================

-This application demonstrates using JDataset to interface with different pieces of the wicket application.
+This application demonstrates using Spigot to interface with different pieces of the wicket application.

 To Run
 ================

-1) First type 'mvn install' in the <install>/modules directory to install JDataset into maven.
+1) First type 'mvn install' in the <install>/modules directory to install Spigot into maven.

 2) in the wicketDemo folder, to start the server type :